-The DAC recommends KidsTLC be awarded \$54,407 to provide substance abuse screening/assessment, evaluation, prevention/education, and clinical treatment for youth ages 13-18 who reside within the agency's Psychiatric Residential Treatment Facility (PRTF).
-This is an increase over the 2021 funding recommendation and will support KidsTLC in fully staffing up to reach full capacity in treatment.
+The DAC recommends KidsTLC be awarded \$59,617 to provide substance abuse screening/ assessment, evaluation, prevention/education, and clinical treatment for youth ages 13-18 who reside within the agency's Psychiatric Residential Treatment Facility (PRTF).
+This is an increase over the 2022 funding recommendation and will support KidsTLC in fully staffing up to reach full capacity in treatment.
 Clinical treatment is provided to youth with a dual diagnosis of substance use disorder and mental health issues.
 The evidence-based Seeking Safety curriculum is utilized in treatment as well as Eye Motion Desensitization Reprocessing (EMDR).
 Relapse prevention and prevention education, utilizing the Positive Action evidence-based program, are provided to all youth in the PRTF.

 Results Projected: KidsTLC provides substance use prevention groups and intervention/therapy services for youth.
 Youth will remain abstinent from drugs and alcohol during their treatment, as evidenced by urinalysis testing, and will feel they have sufficient access to substance abuse services and supports.
 At discharge, youth will report overall improvement due to services received, and an increase in hopefulness and ability function.
 The program will help sustain the youth's recovery and provide linkages to community support.
-During 2022, KidsTLC anticipates serving 38 Johnson County youth.
+During 2023, KidsTLC anticipates serving 20 Johnson County youth.

-Outcomes Achieved During 2020: During 2020, 23 Johnson County youth were served.
-Youth remained abstinent from drugs and alcohol with 91% of youth presenting a clean urinalysis after returning from a pass outside with parent/guardian.
-At discharge, 100% of youth reported they were somewhat or very confident that things will improve in their life regarding substance abuse and 100% demonstrated an improved outlook at time of discharge (measured by self-assessment of change between admission and discharge).
-67% of youth participating in relapse prevention and Seeking Safety programming reported maintenance or a decrease in problem severity between admission and discharge.
+Outcomes Achieved During 2021: During 2021, 16 Johnson County youth were served.
+Youth remained abstinent from drugs and alcohol with 86% of youth presenting a clean urinalysis after returning from a pass outside with parent/guardian.
+At discharge, 100% of youth had at least one follow-up appointment scheduled; 78% reported they were somewhat or very confident that things will improve in their life regarding substance abuse and 81% demonstrated an improved outlook at time of discharge (measured by self-assessment of change between admission and discharge).
+78% of youth participating in relapse prevention and Seeking Safety programming reported maintenance or a decrease in problem severity between admission and discharge.